Wednesday, October 15, 2008

 However, Bill Maher doesn't have that problem.
 He thinks that every single religion is crazy and that makes for a good stand up routine, but not for a good movie.
 However, Religulous is a documentary and starts off by being very funny.
 Bill Maher interviews a bunch of Christians in "Jesusland".
 He is witty and irreverent without being too disrespectful.
 He asks good questions and provokes the church goers, but slowly, ever so slowly the interviews become tedious and repetitious.

 It's easy to understand why.
-Religulous is basically one and a half hour of amusing cheap shots against Christians, Jews, Muslims, and Scientologists who aren't allowed to finish a sentence, who are cut off and scorned by a host who seems friendly at first but slowly comes across as a satirical scumbag.
+Religulous is basically one and a half hour of amusing cheap shots against Christians, Jews, Muslims, and Scientologists who aren't allowed to finish a sentence but are cut off and scorned by a host who seems friendly at first but slowly comes across as a scumbag.
 None of the victims of the film's editing have a chance of coming off as coherent or sane.
 Why?
-Because Bill Maher doesn't want them to be sane; he clearly thinks that all religious followers are nuts.
+Because Bill Maher doesn't want them to.
 They act as straight men to his punch lines; they're half wits who should know better than believe in fairy tales.
 And if you don't get the "truth" of this, the director Larry Charles puts funny subtitles on the screen to underscore how stupid and gullible the believers are.

 So is all this amusing?
 Often, yes.
 Should we take it seriously as "proof" of religious insanity?
-Not at all, because Bill Maher wins all arguments.
-He always gets the last word.
-The wisdom of everybody else ends up on the cutting room floor and that makes for a predictable movie.
+Not at all, because Bill Maher always gets the last word.
+The wisdom of others ends up on the cutting room floor and that makes for a predictable movie.

 I read somewhere that a lot of people find Bill Maher courageous for taking up the subject.
-I sure don't.
+Why?
 If the man were courageous he would have gone to Yemen to shoot the Muslim section of his film.
 Now he just flew to Amsterdam to smoke some weed and make fun of people whose English isn't good enough to understand his sarcasm.

-Excellent satire requires a warm heart.
+But as far as I'm concerned, excellent satire requires a warm heart.
 It requires cynical curiosity, a certain degree of rage, but not self righteous anger.
 Even though Bill Maher suffers from the latter, he seems like a nice guy.
 I'd drink a glass of Kool Aid with him any time, but to my mind Religulous was a major disappointment.
-Not only for the Bill Maher fan in me (I love him on HBO), but also because I admire Larry Charles who directed Borat and many episodes of Larry David's Curb Your Enthusiasm .
-Both are unpredictable and close to being masterpieces.
+Not only for the Bill Maher fan in me (I love him on HBO), but also because I admire Larry Charles who directed Borat and many episodes of Larry David's Curb Your Enthusiasm.
+Both were unpredictable masterpieces.